 Translating Research to Practice Grantees

-NIDILRR recently funded three Projects for Translating Disability and Rehabilitation Research into Practice (CFDA 84.133A‐6) The KTER Center supports these DRRPs by sharing information about the project’s activities, organizes webcasts to introduce the Projects to other NIDILRR grantees, and disseminates information about these project’s activities.

-[CURRENT]

-Translating Research to Practice Grantees

 NIDILRR funds several Projects for Translating Disability and Rehabilitation Research into Practice.
 The KTER Center supports these Projects by sharing information about the Projects' activities and organizing webcasts to introduce the Projects to other NIDILRR grantees.